 Throw a frisbee around or go looking for washed up seashells and the odd jellyfish or two.

-You’ll feel like you’ve stepped foot in a different place especially if you’re visiting Airlie during the Christmas holidays as it can get quite crowded.
+You’ll feel like you’ve stepped foot in a different place, especially if you’re visiting Airlie Beach during the busy Christmas holidays.

 19) Learn to Sail